 Access to upgraded Main Link Streets (Stocking Avenue, Hunters Road, Oldcourt Road) and the new Main Link Street will be prioritised in the form of direct pedestrian and cycle routes to help sustain and improve the relatively frequent public transport services on the eastern side of the Plan Lands and improve the viability of such services on the western side.
-This includes for the planned provision of a bus lay-bys on the eastern side of the Plan Lands (see Site Specific Policy - Appendix 1).
+This includes for the planned provision of bus lay-bys on the eastern and western sides of the Plan Lands (see Site Specific Policy - Appendix 1 and Figure 5.1).